Reennon/data_viz_final_project/readme.md

 Feel free to explore the dashboard and gain insights from the data!
 If you have any questions or need further assistance, please contact [Your Contact Information].

+## Consideration of Alternative Tools

+While PyDeck was used for its ability to create 3D bar plots on maps, it presented challenges in terms of interactivity and integration with other plots.
+Altair could be a better alternative due to its simpler integration and interactivity features.
+However, those two libs has its own pros and cons:

+- Pros: Easier integration, better interactivity, and declarative syntax.
+- Cons: Limited support for 3D visualizations, which was the primary reason for choosing PyDeck.

 ## More Examples

 ![screenshot_4.png](images%2Fscreenshot_4.png)